 With our open access Word courses you’ll be able to access any part of each of the Microsoft Word courses when ever you please during your membership period.

 See what is included in each of our Microsoft Word Online Training Courses

-Although we include all of these 9 courses for the one low price we’ve demonstrated below how they are usually separated into Beginners, Intermediate and Advanced Excel Courses.
+Although we include all of these 9 courses for the one low price in the Microsoft Word COMPLETE Training Course we’ve demonstrated below how they are usually separated into Beginners, Intermediate and Advanced Excel Courses.

 Microsoft Word Beginners Course (Free Workbook Available)